gnu-lorien/yorick/README.md

 Master ![Image of build status for branch master](https://travis-ci.org/gnu-lorien/yorick.svg?branch=master)

+# Live Demo

+A live demo is running at https://stagingpatron.undergroundtheater.org/

 # Quickstart with Cloud9

 I've started using Cloud9 so there's also a quick start script for this.